tomwhartung/jmws_accoutrements/doc/devops/https-ssl/lets_encrypt/2-certbot_installation.md

 # 2-certbot_installation.md

-we are going for setting up https using Let's Encrypt on ava.
+This file describes the process used to set up https using certificates from Let's Encrypt on `ava` and `barbara`.

 Jumping straight to production!
 I know!!
+We have no other choice!

 # Research